CliMA/Oceananigans.jl/docs/src/physics/hydrostatic_free_surface_model.md

 ## The momentum conservation equation

-The equations governing the conservation of momentum in a rotating fluid, including buoyancy via the Boussinesq approximation are
+The equations governing the conservation of horizontal momentum in a rotating fluid, including buoyancy via the Boussinesq approximation are
 ```math
     \begin{align}